hookkshot/BluEngine/STYLES.md

 	width: 220px;
 }
 ```
 In the example above, the value `220.0f` will automatically become the width of the button when it enters it's hover state.
-This is currently no way
+There is currently no way
 of performing Tweening from CSS, so these state-based position and dimension changes will be instantaneous.

 One side-effect of the way Widgets store positioning information internally is that for pragmatic reasons, very small values (between `-2.0f` and `2.0f`, inclusive), are considered